-“Wizz Air regrets the fact that it has to reduce its investments in Spain, which will lead to a reduction of the winter schedule on the routes available from Romania, to Barcelona, Madrid and Valencia.
-It is regrettable that the Spanish Government has imposed a tax increase at a time when passenger traffic needs to be boosted and jobs in the tourism industry are needed.
+"Wizz Air regrets the fact that it has to reduce its investments in Spain, which will lead to the reduction of some flights from the winter schedule on the available routes from Romania, to Barcelona, Madrid and Valencia.
+It is unfortunate that the Spanish Government has imposed a tax increase at a time when passenger traffic needs to be boosted and jobs in the tourism industry are needed.

 In 2012, Wizz Air expects further double-digit growth and we will move our capacity from Spain to other countries where tourism and airlines are welcome, due to low airport charges.
 While Spain will lose thousands of passengers, Wizz Air will continue to expand its network with new destinations in Romania ”, said Daniel de Carvalho, Corporate Communications Manager at Wizz Air.